|Dorset holiday||Electronics & DIY||Family History||Cigarette Cards||Misc||Natural History||Wild Food||Walks|

 But we retained a number of these transistors for future use in products such as the Z-12, including the ultra high gain transistors (Hfe over 200 if I recall - so well over their specified performance, so rejected as too good!).
 These were far too good to loose!
 They became vital to us when they were designed into the Micro-FM later in 1965.

 Because of the X-10 fiasco, Clive had Jim working on a new class-D amplifier that would work properly.
 This was quite successful when it was released as the X-20.
 But there are problems with any switch-mode amplifiers.
 To work as audio amplifiers the switching frequency must be well above the audible range, so well above 20KHz.
 So such amplifiers radiate well into the RF making any near-by a.m. radio unusable.
 Furthermore, you cannot use them as a stereo pair because they interfere with each other causing whistling.
 Class D has therefore never been used since for audio amplifiers.
 It is however the standard way of controlling low voltage motors where the switching frequency can be significantly lower and cross interference is not a problem.
+I used pwm exclusively when I traded as 4qd, manufacturing and selling motor controllers.
 But I digress!

 One day we noticed the ceiling above Jim, which was covered with polystyrene ceiling tiles (it was 1965!) into which were stuck the leads of many power transistors where Jim had been clipping them from X-20s and they had gone flying, to lodge in the tiles.
 There were also some above my space, from Z-12 power transistors.
 It very soon became a race to see who could get the most leads stuck into the tiles!

-The X-20 seems to have sunk without trace: a search of the www has revealed no photographs but I have found a digitisation of an article in Radio-Electronics and Electronics Now, September 1967, which gives a picture, and the circuit diagram.
+The X-20 seems to have sunk without trace: a search of the www has revealed no photographs but I have found a digitisation of an article in Radio-Electronics, September 1967, which gives a picture, and the circuit diagram.
 Contact me if you are interested,

 The Z-12 was released in 1965.
 It sold in large numbers until it was replaced by the Z30 in 1969.
 Of course, as with any product for the DIY market, there were a few problems.
 The main problem was that the circuit board was too thin and too brittle: it was made of SRBP - Synthetic Resin Bonded paper.
 Although it was sold in a bespoke box, if the GPO dropped the box on the wrong end, the component end would get bent upwards and the board would break in two as the heavier end with the power transistors and heatsink was held fairly tightly in the box by the instruction manual which had been folded up to work as cushioning.
 Nevertheless, we received back quite a lot of boards broken in half!

-As I was adept at repairing failed Z12s, I used to run the service department, initially doing most of the repairs myself in the evening, paid piecework rates,
+As I was adept at repairing failed Z12s, I used to run the service department, initially doing most of the repairs myself in the evening, paid piecework rates.
+I could even repair a smashed Z12: the SRBP material of the board bonded well using the new PVA wood glues and the tracks could be repaired with tinned copper wire.

 The other problem was the power transistors: Clive sourced manufacturer's rejects.
 These were re-tested before shipment to us, but the test specified was quite minimal and did not always reject bad transistors.
 However when the Z-12 was first designed the germanium power transistors were of fairly good quality, albeit rejects from, I think, Mullard who were the main manufacturers in those days.